tensorflow/models/github/ISSUE_TEMPLATE/00-official-bug-issue.md

 ---
 name: Bug Issue
-about: Use this template for reporting a bug or a performance issue.
+about: Use this template for reporting a bug for projects under the “official” folder
 labels: 'type:bug'

 ---